An icon representing a D-pad of a gamepad

 I printed all the prototypes in PLA to be able to iterate fast, but I used PETG to print the final product.
 This was actually a mistake.
 PETG ended up being an extremely soft material, so sanding it didn't result on a smooth surface.
 The reason I printed it in PETG was because I feared that the console could reach temperatures high enough to soften PLA.
 It turns out that that's not the case and I'm even working on the posibility of removing the active cooling system.

 Since 3d printing is a different manufacture process than, for example, mold casting, it allows for different ways of assembly.
 Instead of the tradicional cut in half of any game console or gamepad, I made 3 different parts.
-The main reason was to being able to print it on my Prusa Mini (28cm3).
+The main reason was to being able to print it on my Prusa Mini (18 x 18 x 18cm).

 I like that the components are assembled from the sides instead of from the back.